klaytn/klaytn-docs/docs/dapp/sdk/caver-js/sending-transaction.md

 ![](../images/keystore.png)

+Download the keystore file, and let's change the name to something more simple, like `keystore.json`.

-You will need KLAY to send a transaction.
-You can get test KLAY for the Baobab testnet from [Faucet](https://baobab.wallet.klaytn.foundation/faucet).
-Refer to [Klaytn Wallet](../../../toolkit/klaytn-wallet.md#how-to-receive-baobab-testnet-klay).
+**You need KLAY to send a transaction.** You can get test KLAY for the Baobab testnet from [Faucet](https://baobab.wallet.klaytn.foundation/faucet).
+Refer to [Klaytn Wallet](../../../toolkit/klaytn-wallet.md#how-to-receive-baobab-testnet-klay) for detailed instructions.

 ### 2. Download caver-js <a id="2.-download-caver-js"></a>

 First, let's create a folder for our project.
 We will simply call it `test`.
 Navigate to your command line and type:

 ```
 mkdir test